 - AI/AN youth have the opportunity to receive treatment in their region

-- The primary focus of the YRTCs are to provide treatment to adolescents who abuse alcohol and/or drugs;
+- The primary focus of the YRTCs is to provide treatment to adolescents who abuse alcohol and/or drugs;

 - The treatment goals include eliminating physical and psychological dependence on alcohol and/or drugs;

 - Treatment of physical and other illnesses identified during treatment;